csvpath/csvpath/csvpath/matching/functions/count.md

     ]
 ```

 This path counts first names that match the `in()` function.
 If the count equals `2` the row will also match.
 This is a different behavior from that of other match components in that count is using `onmatch` to look inward, rather than at its siblings.
+Bear in mind, `count()` without a contained value only ever increments when the row matches.
+In that case, `onmatch` would add nothing.

 If you create two variables tracking a boolean value using `count()` the results may look counter intuitive.